CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 Note that when installing these requirements, we are inside the virtual environment `venv`, so all the libraries are installed into `venv`, and once we quit `venv`, these libraries won't take effect.

-*Hint:* to quit virtual environment, simply use command:
+*Hint:* to quit virtual environment, use command:

 ```
 deactivate